-When you consider music at Maranatha, carefully examine all of your options.
+When you consider music at Maranatha, carefully examine all of your music options.
 You can prepare for your future career and ministry by taking music lessons, joining a performing group, and/or completing a music degree.
-Click on the tabs for an overview of your options.
+Click on the tabs for an overview of your options, and take a look at scholarships available to you.

 Choosing a Degree: